College should be a place where you can learn, grow as a person and explore the world around you without fear of

 If you believe you are being subjected to retaliatory behavior for filing a complaint of sexual misconduct or participating in the investigation of such a complaint, please

 Want to make a report or ask a question?
-Get contact information for the Title IX coordinator at your college or at the district level.
+Get contact information for the Title IX coordinator at your campus.

 If you or someone you know has been affected by sexual misconduct, help is available.
 Visit this page for information about additional resources on and off campus.

-See definitions of some terms used in DCCCD's nondiscrimination, harassment and sexual misconduct policies.
-This page also includes some examples of behavior that would be considered sexual misconduct and/or a violation of DCCCD's Sexual Misconduct policy.
+See definitions of some terms used in Dallas College’s nondiscrimination, harassment and sexual misconduct policies.
+This page also includes some examples of behavior that would be considered sexual misconduct and/or a violation of Dallas College’s Sexual Misconduct policy.